nkrusch/recontext/notes/related.md

 Confirming that those relationships constitute a true invariant has been a focus of follow-on work to Daikon. [@nguyen2022]

-### Literature
+### In Literature

 The first algorithm for learning constraints was given by Valiant [@valiant1984].
 Given a set of feasible examples, the algorithm learns Boolean formulas consistent with the given examples.
 It enumerates all possible formulas upto a pre-defined complexity and keeps only those which are satisfied by all feasible examples.
 This is essentially a generate-and-test approach, where the algorithm generates all possible constraints and then tests whether they hold on the given dataset.